 What is a special dinner without homemade rolls?
-This is the best recipe for those soft and fluffy, slightly sweet and buttery, yeast dinner rolls we all know and love.
+This is the best recipe for those soft and fluffy, slightly sweet and buttery, yeast dinner rolls we all know and love, made easy in your bread machine!

 - A bread machine.
 You only need a basic one, since all it will do is knead and rise the dough.